 Start with a “mind dump”

 Mind maps are visual diagrams used to represent your ideas and concepts.
-This visual thinking tool will help you solidify your message, structure information in a clear way, and even generate new ideas.
+This visual thinking tool will help you solidify your message, structure information in a clear way, and even generate new business ideas.

 Think of your mind map as a visual business plan.
 Like your business plan, you will need to include everything from information about your products and services to your branding, market strategy, and financial plans.